Lightstreamer/TEST-Lightstreamer-lib-adapter-java-inprocess/README.md

 ## Compatibility

-The library is compatible with Compatible with Lightstreamer Server since 7.1.
+The library is compatible with Lightstreamer Server since 7.1.

 ## Using the API